 Fort Worth Jail

 If you or a loved one have been arrested in Fort Worth, your first priority will be getting them out of jail.
 Your next priority will be finding them the best criminal defense attorney for their needs.
-Here is some basic information that will assist you locate your loved on or secure their release:
+Here is some basic information that will assist you in locating your loved or securing their release.

 How to find out if someone is in custody in the Fort Worth City Jail:

-Find out if your loved one is being held by the Tarrant County Sheriffs:
+Find out where your loved one is being held:

 - Call the Tarrant County Jail Inmate Information Line 817-884-3116.